 For synchronous termination, configure a Termination on a Solver or a Phase when it needs to stop.
-The built-in implementations of these should be sufficient, however a custom Termination can also be used.
+The built-in implementations of these should be sufficient, but custom terminations are supported too.
 Every Termination can calculate a time gradient (needed for some optimization algorithms), which is a ratio between the time already spent solving and the estimated entire solving time of the

-6.9.1.
-TimeMillisSpentTermination
+7.9.1.
+Time Spent Termination